robmellett/saas-starter-livewire/README.md

 Built on Laravel 11+, Livewire/Volt or Inertia + React (your pick at install), Tailwind CSS, Pest for tests, and a domain-oriented folder structure following Laravel Beyond CRUD patterns.
 Includes seeders, factories, and a complete Pest test suite covering the billing flows.
-Docker Compose for local dev, GitHub Actions CI, and a one-command deploy script for Laravel Forge.
+Docker Compose for local dev, GitHub Actions CI, and a one-command deploy script for Laravel Cloud.

 ### Production essentials
 Transactional email via Resend/Postmark, queued jobs with Horizon, rate limiting, CSP headers, GDPR-friendly data export and account deletion endpoints, and Sentry integration for error tracking.

-## Really simple deployment
+### Really simple deployment
 One click deploy to Laravel Cloud

-# Laravel SaaS Starter Livewire

-A Laravel 13 + Livewire 4 app with workspace-scoped Paddle billing.

 ## Stack